This breed originated as a ratter on farms but moved up in the world to bolt foxes from their dens during hunts.

-Because of their love of digging, the Norwich Terrier has powerful legs and tiny, round feet which have thick pads.
+Because of their love of digging, the Norwich Terrier has powerful legs and tiny, round feet that have thick pads.

-Their fur is double-coated, almost weatherproof, and come in several different colors.
+Their fur is double-coated, almost weatherproof, and comes in several different colors.
 These colors include red, tan, wheaten, grizzle, and black and tan.